Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/_index.md

 - Processes the ****Selection criteria**** file
 - Consults the catalog
 - Sends the entries
-    selected from the catalog to the requesting partner as fixed-length records.
+    selected from the catalog to the requesting partner as fixed- length records.
     The selection implicitly chooses only catalog entries concerning this partner.
 This means that
     the Exit list does not allow a partner to consult the transfers sent to